markjnkim/es_mod/01-html/content/step-3-hero.md

 ### Form Styles

 According to the mock-up the box or `div` containing our `form` should have a yellow background matching the yellow in our `header` and `footer`.
 Let's select or target this `div` by using the `class` attribute for this `div` as the CSS selector which we have named `hero-form`.
-Let's use this CSS selector to declare some properties and style the box containing our forms.
+Let's add this attribute to the `<div>` opening tag and use it as a CSS selector to declare some properties and style the box containing our forms.
 The border and font color in this `div` will match the navy font color in the `footer`.
 Let's experiment with the height and width properties as well as the positioning property to match our mock-up.

 > **Pause**: Try out some code and see if you can do some styling on your own.